mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.MiniPupper2.rst

 * It is useful to put masking tape on the cables and write the number of servos during this process to make it easier later.

 .. image:: ../_static/49.v2.1.jpg
     :align: center

+* Pay attention to the center part direction.

 .. image:: ../_static/49.v2.2.jpg
     :align: center